 Whether you are traveling solo or as a group in Morocco, you will find plenty of exciting things to do in Marrakech.
-It is a city full of history and culture.
+It is a city full of history and culture and it’s one of the best places to visit in Morocco.
 Here are my top 5 things to do in Marrakech…

 Top 5 Things to do in Marrakech